Spin-Polarized Photoelectrons in the Vicinity of Spectral Features

-Estimating the spin polarization \(S_z\) using the matrix elements in this fashion, amounts to ionization using weak-field (single-photon) monochromatic radiation, which is readily achievable using synchrotrons, free-electron lasers, or state-of-the-art high-harmonic generation sources.

-Since LP light carries no spin-angular momentum, it is not able to impart any net spin-angular momentum on a spin-0 target, such as the noble gas atoms initially in their ground state.
-Therefore, we expect \(S_z^\textrm{(tot)}=0\) for LP.
-Ion-channel resolved \(S_z^I\) may be non-zero for LP, however \cite{Carlstroem2023linspinpol}; observing this would require measuring the photoelectron in coincidence with the ion, including measuring the \(M_J\) quantum number, thereby establishing the coordinate system.
+Conservation of angular momentum dictates that photoionization by LP light (which carries no spin-angular momentum) cannot generate net spin-angular momentum upon photoionization of a spin-0 target, such as the noble gas atoms initially in their ground state: \(S_z^\textrm{(tot)}=0\).
+We note in passing, however, that ion-channel resolved spin polarization may be non-zero even in this case \cite{Carlstroem2023linspinpol}, provided the photoelectron is measured in coincidence with the ion, including measuring the \(M_J\) quantum number, thereby establishing the chiral reference frame (the so-called \enquote{chiral observer} \cite{Ayuso2022}).
 This is a formidable task.
+Another viewpoint is that for spin polarization to occur, we need to be able to trace the photoelectron back to the \(M_J\) it originated from, which for LP is only possible if the ion is simultaneously measured.
+For circular polarization, this selection of \(M_J\) happens naturally \cite{Barth2013}.

-To compute the spin polarization according to \eqref{eqn:spin-polarization-matrix-elements} and \eqref{eqn:total-spin-polarization-matrix-elements}, we thus need the dipole matrix elements from the ground state (or in general any bound state) to the scattering states, resolved on ion channel and photoelectron momentum and spin.
-These matrix elements are easily computed using the multi-channel extension of iSURF \cite{Morales2016-isurf} described in \cite{Carlstroem2022tdcisI}:
+To compute the spin polarization, we thus need the dipole matrix elements from the ground state (or in general any bound state) to the scattering states, resolved on ion channel and photoelectron momentum and spin.
+These matrix elements are computed using the multi-channel extension of the infinite-time surface flux technique \cite{Morales2016-isurf} described in \cite{Carlstroem2022tdcisI}:

 where \(\scatteringhamiltonian\) is the asymptotic Hamiltonian obeyed by the wavefunction and the scattering state in the region beyond the matching surface \(r_s\), \(\epsilon=E_I + k^2/2\) is the total energy of the scattering state, and the resolvent \((\Hamiltonian_0-\epsilon)^{-1}\), intimately related to inverse iterations, formally propagates the wavefunction from the time of the perturbation to the time of detection.
-For the full derivation, please see \cite{Carlstroem2022tdcisI}.
+The full derivation is given in \cite{Carlstroem2022tdcisI}.